bekk/bekk-christmas/post/javascript/a-few-words-about-polyfills.md

 There are also many polyfills that can be found on NPM, like [the popular polyfill for Fetch](https://www.npmjs.com/package/whatwg-fetch) which removes the burden of you having to find the perfect implementation yourself.

 But how to know if a feature is supported or not?
 I would recommend using the [MDN Web Docs](https://developer.mozilla.org/en-US/) from Mozilla Developer Network.
 In addition to showing browser compatibility, it also contains great documentation and often suggested polyfills.
-[CanIUse](https://caniuse.com/) is another great alternative, offering a quick and easy way for looking up for compatibility for a lot of different features in both Javascript, CSS and more.
+[CanIUse](https://caniuse.com/) is another great alternative, offering a quick and easy way for looking up compatibility for a lot of different features in both Javascript, CSS and more.

 If your code base requires a lot of polyfilling, maybe also some transpiling, adding tools like [Babel.js](https://babeljs.io/) to your build setup enables an easy way of securing that required polyfills are available when your code is running.